The Armorer: Appearances

+Operating on Nevarro

 The Armorer made her first appearance in the series premiere "Chapter 1: The Mandalorian".
 The show's protagonist, a bounty hunter known simply as "The Mandalorian", brings her money he received from having collected his most recent bounties, including a bar of beskar steel, a very rare form of metal used to make Mandalorian armor.
 The Armorer explains that the Empire stole the beskar from the Mandalorians during an event known as "the Great Purge".
 She uses the beskar to make a single shoulder spaulder for the Mandalorian, and asks whether he has yet identified his "signet", a symbol used to identify clans of Mandalorians.
 When he says that he has not, she assures him that he will soon.
 The Armorer says the remaining beskar will be used to assist the "foundlings", a term for children who were not born Mandalorian but rather adopted into their culture.
 This pleases the Mandalorian because he was a foundling himself.
 As the Armorer works on his armor, the Mandalorian has flashbacks to his youth, when his family was killed.

 The Armorer reappears in the episode "Chapter 3: The Sin", in which the Mandalorian brings her a large amount of beskar, which he received as a bounty for collecting a young alien known as "the Child" and turning him over to a remnant of the fallen Empire.
 The Armorer uses the steel to make a full cuirass for him.
 She also makes him a set of explosive projectiles called "whistling birds", named for the whistling noises they make as they fly toward their target.
 Another clan member named Paz Vizla reprimands the Mandalorian for working with the Empire to obtain the beskar, which leads to a brief fight between the two warriors.
 The Armorer quickly and quietly defuses the quarrel, reminding them the Empire no longer exists and that it is good the beskar has been returned to the tribe.
 She speaks about cowardice, honor, and the "Way of the Mandalore", which serves as the tribe's religion and creed.
 Later, off-screen, the Mandalorians on Nevarro are largely wiped out by the Imperial remnant after the tribe reveals itself at the conclusion of "Chapter 3: The Sin" to assist the Mandalorian.
 The Armorer is one of the few members of the clan to survive.